Ferndale, California: Firemen's Park

 Firemen's Park at the southernmost end of town between Francis and Berding Streets is bordered on three sides by houses and to the south by restricted watershed property.
 It has ball fields, a playground, picnic area and three bocce courts.
 The Community Center in Fireman's Park was built in 1922.
 It includes a large dance and meeting pavilion with attached kitchen.
 The Ferndale Children's Center has occupied part of the pavilion since 1991.

+Hadley Gardens

+Located at 655 Main Street, next to the Shaw House, the creekside gardens include a replica dollhouse, native flora, a waterfall, and a "hobbit house".